jawi/JPty/README.md

     pty.close();

 The operating systems currently supported by JPty are: FreeBSD, Linux, OSX and Solaris.
-Note that this library is not yet fully tested on all platforms.
+**Note that this library is not yet fully tested on all platforms.**

+## Changes

+    0.0.5 | 15-02-2013 | Initial version.
+    0.1.0 | 01-06-2013 | Fixed an issue with prematurely closing a PTY while
+          |            | the child process is still running.
+Thanks to traff
+          |            | for reporting this.

 ## Author